NDelventhal/InsolvencyAnnouncementsGer/README.md

 ## Intended Audience: Science/Research

-The library target audience is primarily researchers.
+The library's target audience is primarily researchers.
 The library also intends to diminish the barriers non-German speaking researchers may face working with the German justice portal of interest.

 ## Installation